-(i) the construction or provision of a veranda, balcony or raised platform, or balcony is defined as a platform with a rail, ballustrade or parapet projecting outside an upper storey of a building.
-A "Juliet" balcony, where there is no platform and therefore no external access, would be permitted development.
+Alterations to the roof of a house for loft conversions involving the creation of balconies are not permitted development and will require planning permission.
+A balcony is defined as a platform with a rail, ballustrade or parapet projecting outside an upper storey of a building.
+A 'Juliet' balcony, where there is no platform and therefore no external access, would be permitted development.
 A raised platform is any platform with a height greater than 300 millimetres and would include roof terraces.